Themefic-Team/instantio/readme.txt

 == Changelog ==

+= 3.3.20 – June 15, 2025 =

+- Improvement: Security has been enhanced to address vulnerabilities.

 = 3.3.19 – May 21, 2025 =

 - Added: Settings sidebar banner has been introduced for Info.